gjwgit/rattleng/README.md

 The R console is where everything in R happens.
 The user can review the contents of the console and even run R commands themselves.
 Click the EXPORT button to have the history of R commands from the console saved to file.
-Compare this EXPORT to that of the LOG page where a documented and formatted script is saved to file.
+Compare this EXPORT to that of the SCRIPT page where a documented and formatted script is saved to file.

 ![](assets/screenshots/console_page.png)